 Anyway, I did work exclusively from home for an email marketing company that was located in Maryland.
 It was a short stint, but a decent one that paid well.
 And I’m sure there are other jobs out there like that if you take a look at the different job sites.
 Of course you’ll need to have the appropriate experience for this type of job and the proper equipment.

-Lionbridge (and there are a couple of other companies out there like them) is a company where I worked exclusively from home, didn’t need to be on a phone and could work whenever I could fit it in.
+Lionbridge (and there are a couple of other companies out there like them) is a company where I worked exclusively from home.
 It’s been a while since I’ve worked there, but if I remember correctly, I had to work a minimum of 10 hours and could work up to 20 per week.

 6. Network Marketing